sharmaDeepti369/slate/source/index.html.md

 page | yes |page number for results (default 1)

 <aside class="notice">
-In case of buyer orders will not be in response
-And in case of supplier min_price & discount_price will not be in response
+In case of supplier min_price & discount_price will not be in response
 </aside>